edwardhough/wordpress-vuln/DefensiveTemplate.md

   - **Threshold**: Above 400 errors for the last 5 minutes
   - **Vulnerability Mitigated**: Directory brute forcing
   - **Reliability**: Does this alert generate lots of false positives/false negatives?
 No. Reliability rating - High

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
-In addition to watching for occurrences of such threats, the network should be hardened against them.
-The Blue Team suggests that IT implement the fixes below to protect the network:
-- Vulnerability 1
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 2
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 3
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_